 Your wedding day is a day in your life that you'll want to remember forever—and you will.
-You'll remember the details, the feeling of your post "I do" kiss and even a couple of songs that you broke it down to on the dance floor.
+You'll remember the details, the feeling of your post "I do" kiss, and even a couple of songs that you broke it down to on the dance floor.
 But the best way to make sure your wedding memories are captured and recorded for a lifetime is through the photos that you take on the big day.

-You'll have the urge to tell your photographer to snap photos of everything at every second, and, while that sounds like a good idea, it's better to come to the table before your wedding with an organized list of must-have photos.
-The kind of photos that represent the key moments of the wedding and the people who filled the day with endless love, support and excitement as they stood by your side and danced with you on the dance floor.
+You'll have the urge to tell your photographer to snap photos of everything at every second, and, while that sounds like a good idea, it's better to come to the table before your wedding with an organized list of must have photos.
+The kind of photos that represent the key moments of the wedding and the people who filled the day with endless love, support, and excitement as they stood by your side and danced with you on the dance floor.

-So if you're wondering what must-have photos to have on your shot list, we have you covered.
+So if you're wondering what must have photos to put on your shot list, we have you covered.
 We've flipped through countless real wedding albums and broke down the key moments of the wedding to bring you a list of 50 photos you should absolutely have your photographer capture.
-This way, for years to come after your wedding, you can sit back with your spouse, relax, and relive the magic of the best day of your lives.
+This way, for years to come after your wedding, you can sit back with your partner, relax, and relive the magic of the best day of your lives.

 A Good Morning Shot

-It's your wedding day and it's time to have some fun!
+It's your wedding day and it's time to have some fun.
 Make the first photo of the day a special one—whether it's jumping on an unmade hotel room bed in your robe, or toasting a cup of coffee with your maid of honor—something that sets the tone that today is different, memorable, and extra exciting.

 Have your photographer switch back and forth between the groomsmen and the bridesmaids so they can capture the getting ready process of both the men and the women.
 Be sure to coordinate this so that your photographer doesn't arrive to a room of groomsmen in their boxers, still asleep, or a scene of bridesmaids without any makeup on.

 The Wedding Shoes